Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

-Now, group schemes over fields of positive characteristic may be non-reduced but one can show that the reduction of $\Pic^0(X)$ is an Abelian variety, which is the dual Abelian variety of $\Alb(X)$.
-Also, one can show that $b_1$ is twice the dimension of $\Alb(X)$.
+Now, group schemes over fields of positive characteristic may be non-reduced (the group schemes $\mu_p$ and $\alpha_p$ from Section \ref{subsec:group schemes} are examples), but the reduction of $\Pic^0(X)$ is still an Abelian variety, which is the dual Abelian variety of $\Alb(X)$, see \cite[Chapter 5]{Badescu}.
+Also, the first Betti number $b_1$ is twice the dimension of $\Alb(X)$.
 Thus, we get